 International Law and the Israel-Palestine Conflict

-Speakers: Kevin Jon Heller of the University of Copenhagen Centre for Military Studies and Martin Lederman of Georgetown Law
+Speakers: Kevin Jon Heller of the University of Copenhagen Centre for Military Studies, Martin Lederman of Georgetown Law, and Hala Khoury-Bisharat of the Ono Academic College School of Law

 Join us as our speakers examine the role of international law amid the current landscape of violence and conflict in the Middle East.
 What are the challenges of enforcing accountability and how do legal frameworks influence the complexities of diplomatic strategies?